esl/MongooseIM/doc/Advanced-configuration.md

 ### Authentication

 * **auth_method** (local)
-    * **Description:** Chooses authentication module or list of modules.
+    * **Description:** Chooses an authentication module or a list of modules.
 Modules from a list are queried one after another until one of them replies positively.
     * **Valid values:** `internal` (Mnesia), `odbc`, `external`, `anonymous`, `ldap`
     * **Warning:** `external` and `ldap` limit SASL mechanisms list to `PLAIN` and `ANONYMOUS`.
     * **Examples:** `odbc`, `[internal, anonymous]`

 * **auth_password_format** (local)
     * **Description:** Decide whether user passwords will be kept plain or hashed in the database.
-As of today popular XMPP clients support the SCRAM method, so it is strongly recommended to use hashed version, older ones can still use `PLAIN` mechiansm. `DIGEST-MD5` is not available with `scram`.
+Currently the popular XMPP clients support the SCRAM method, so it is strongly recommended to use the hashed version.
+The older ones can still use `PLAIN` mechiansm. `DIGEST-MD5` is not available with `scram`.
     * **Values:** `plain`, `scram`
     * **Default:** `plain` (for compatibility reasons, might change soon)

 * **auth_scram_iterations** (local)
     * **Description:** Hash function round count.
-It is best to set custom value that is not too low, making breaking hashes much more difficult.
+The higher the value, the more difficult breaking the hashes is.
+We advise against setting it too low.
     * **Default:** 4096

 * **ext_auth_script** (local)
-    * **Description:** Path to the authentication script used by `external` auth module.
-Script API specification can be found in [[External authentication script]].
+    * **Description:** Path to the authentication script used by the `external` auth module.
+Script API specification can be found in the [[External authentication script]].

 * **LDAP-related options**
   * [[Everything about LDAP]]